-Dr. Schmid also explained to me that Prudden's “death's door” cancer patients who were helped on therapeutic levels of BTC would frequently have their cancer re-emerge if they stopped the protocol.
+Dr. Schmid also explained to me that Prudden's “death's door” cancer patients who were helped on therapeutic levels of Bovine Cartilage would frequently have their cancer re-emerge if they stopped the protocol.

 The missing link?

 This suggests to me that the nutritional supplement was helping both the intestinal inflammation and the immune receptor tissue located there.
-However, the BTC was probably NOT addressing what caused the gut inflammation in the first place.
+However, the Bovine Cartilage was probably NOT addressing what caused the gut inflammation in the first place.

 I believe Prudden's patients had heavy overgrowths of pathological strains in their gut.
-Once the BTC was removed, the high levels of toxic by-products being produced by their gut-damaging microbes returned to inflaming the gut wall and interfering with the immune system receptor sites embedded there.
+Once the Bovine Cartilage was removed, the high levels of toxic by-products being produced by their gut-damaging microbes returned to inflaming the gut wall and interfering with the immune system receptor sites embedded there.